Nsoro-Allan/AI-Face-Detection-App/README.md

 # AI Face Detection App

-A simple AI-powered application that detects faces in images or real-time video streams using computer vision.
+A simple AI-powered application that detects faces in real-time video streams using computer vision.

 ## Features

-- Real-time face detection with advanced AI.
+- Real-time face detection with AI.
-- Easy setup with minimal configuration.
+- Easy to setup or to use.
 - Built with modern web technologies for optimal performance.

 ## Getting Started